Missing submersible: Rescuers race to find Titan after detecting underwater noises

 What's the latest on the search efforts?

-The U.S. Coast Guard said that a maritime surveillance plane operated by Canada detected the noises, which experts from the U.S. Navy are now analyzing.
+The U.S. Coast Guard said that maritime surveillance planes operated by Canada have detected underwater sounds, which one expert described as "banging noises," at least twice since late Tuesday.

 U.S. authorities said various underwater search efforts had been moved to the location of the noise to discover its source, but that so far, underwater drones operated remotely had "yielded negative results."

-U.S. Coast Guard Rear Adm.
-John Mauger said the source of the noise was still unclear.
+Rear Adm.
+John Mauger and other Coast Guard officials said the source of the sound remains unclear.

 "You have to remember that it's the wreck site of the Titanic, so there is a lot of metal and different objects in the water around the site," Mauger said in an interview with CBS News on Wednesday morning.

-The U.S. Coast Guard tweeted early Wednesday that the data from the Canadian aircraft, known as a P-3 Orion, would nevertheless potentially form part of future search plans once it had been analyzed.
+The U.S. Coast Guard says that the data from the Canadian aircraft, known as a P-3 Orion, is nevertheless forming future search plans.

-Experts involved in the search and with knowledge of the sub's technology say that the oxygen on board is likely to last only until early Thursday morning.
+The the oxygen on board the Titan is likely to last only until early Thursday morning, but U.S. Coast Guard Capt.
+Jamie Frederick said that's only "one factor" in what is still "a search-and-rescue operation, 100 percent."

+"We need to have hope," he said, later adding that he wasn't ready to speculate about when the search efforts might end.

 The remoteness of the location and extent of the search area — larger than Connecticut on the surface and possibly extending 2.4 miles down to the ocean floor — has complicated efforts to locate the vessel and its passengers.

-"It takes time, and it takes coordination," said Coast Guard Capt.
-Jamie Frederick at a news conference in Boston.

 Several commercial vessels have joined the effort since Sunday, including a ship that's designed to lay pipes on the ocean floor.
-Combined with the resources from the Canadian and U.S. Coast Guards, at least three of the vessels on site or en route are capable of deploying remotely operated diving robots.
+Between the resources from the Canadian and U.S. Coast Guards, at least two remotely operated diving robots are being deployed at the scene while several more are expected to arrive by Thursday morning, including a specialized French research vessel.

-One Canadian Coast Guard ship on the scene, the John Cabot, has side-scanning sonar capabilities, the U.S. Coast Guard said on Wednesday.

 Also en route is the Canadian Ship Glace Bay, which contains a mobile decompression chamber and is staffed with medical personnel.